Nick Lees and Bob Sanders Reminisce about Paige Young.

 “I met Paige when I was 14.
 She was signing autographs at the Boston car show in late 1968.
 We talked about art.
 She was intelligent, beautiful, and kind.
 I’m looking to find original art by her as I think she was a great artist who was hobbled by her beauty. “

-A 5 x 7 autographed photo of Paige.
-Signed in 1969 at a “Battle of the Bands” contest I was told.
+A 5 x 7 autographed photo of Paige found on ebay.
+Signed in 1969 at a “Battle of the Bands” contest I was told by the seller.
+Also that the estate had “a massive porn collection including Bettie Page.”

 Top right shows the date when the alimony was first ordered: 9-18-64.
 Near the bottom of right you can see current date: 2-20-69.